Special Educational Needs and Disabilities

 How will I know how my child is doing and how will you help me to support my child’s learning?

-Fortnightly RAG reports will give you an update on your child’s progress.
+Half termly RAG reports will give you an update on your child’s progress.
 You will also receive a full report and parents’ evening appointments with subject staff as a matter of whole school policy.
 Interventions that parents can help with at home can be discussed at parents’ evening.
-On top of this, parents with children on the SEN register will be invited to contribute at review points (depending on the stage this will be at least yearly and if not more often than that).
+On top of this, parents with children who have EHCPs will be invited to contribute at review points (depending on the stage this will be at least yearly and in some cases more frequently).
 Strategies to be used with your child will be discussed at the review points.
-If any extra concerns come up throughout the school year you are very welcome to contact Lisa Dwyer (SENDCo) via telephone or email.
+If any extra concerns come up throughout the school year, all parents are very welcome to contact Susan Duggan (SENDCo) via telephone or email.

 What support will there be for my child’s overall wellbeing?